-Here are Some Tips for Taking Care of Yourself as You Care for Your Child:
+Here are Some Tips for Taking Care of Yourself as You Care for Your Child

 Understand your rights.
 Under the Family and Medical Leave Act, most employers are required to provide up to 12 weeks of unpaid, job-protected leave for family members who need time off to care for a loved one.
 For help with insurance rules and regulations, contact your insurance company.
 Many insurance companies will assign a case manager to address concerns, clarify benefits and suggest ways to obtain additional health-related services.

 Create a support network.
-Identify the people in your life who you can turn to when you need support.
+Identify the people in your life whom you can turn to when you need support.
 These people may include your spouse or partner, relatives, friends, clergy and members of your child’s health care team.
 Many parents find it helpful to talk with other parents caring for a child with cancer.
-Speak with your hospital social worker to find out if there is a parent peer matching program or support groups for parents at your child’s treatment center.
+Speak with your hospital social worker to find out if there is a parent peer-matching program or support groups for parents at your child’s treatment center.
 Support groups provide a safe, supportive environment for sharing your feelings with others who are also caring for a child with cancer.

-Edited by Ahuva Morris, LMSW
+Edited by Lauren Chatalian, MSW, LMSW